Listen to this article

 Risk-On vs. Risk-Off

-- Higher-yielding emerging market currencies often weaken
+- Higher-yielding emerging market currencies sell off

 News and Expectations